 What to do in Case of a Low GPA (CGPA) Score?

-“I can’t improve my CGPA now as I am already a passed out student.
-So what should I do now?”
-Well the chances for you to enter into CGPA centric universities are undoubtedly low, the damage is already done.
-But you can enter into other equally good universities like Stony Brook University or Virginia Tech, as they usually follow holistic approach, they give admits based on the student’s overall profile and not just your CGPA.
+“I can’t improve my CGPA now as I am already a passed-out student.
+So, what should I do now?”
+Well, the chances for you to enter into CGPA centric universities are undoubtedly low, the damage is already done.
+But you can enter into other equally good universities like Stony Brook University or Virginia Tech, as they usually follow a holistic approach, they give admits based on the student’s overall profile and not just your CGPA.

 So, now you must have realised how important it is to make your overall profile compelling enough to get into the good universities.
-If your CGPA is less then you can get into other good universities which follow holistic approach by having a combination of different factors.
+If your CGPA is less than you can get into other good universities which follow holistic approaches by having a combination of different factors.

 Improve your profile holistically by having the following:

-So study well!
-Get a good score in GRE but don’t forget that it is not the primary or the only factor to get into your Dream University.
-In my view, GRE is more like an add-on over your main recipe (CGPA, Research Papers, SOP and LOR) but it is not an equally important factor.
-You can enroll with Yocket Premium as well to get help in drafting SOP, LOR, in shortlisting universities!
+So, study well, and get a good score on GRE but don’t forget that it is not the primary or the only factor in getting into your dream university.
+GRE is more like an add-on over your main recipe (CGPA, Research Papers, SOP and LOR).
+Hence, work towards improving your study abroad prospects by emphasizing on all the requirements and eligibility criteria.
+For further guidance and assistance, get in touch with our Yocket Professionals.